禁漫天堂

 How to apply for a student visa to the US?

 To begin the application process, you must be accepted into a work or study program.
 The university or host program will kick off the process by issuing a document, either Form I-20 or DS-2019, that certifies your eligibility for training and acceptance to their institution.
 At this point, you may proceed with the student visa application at the embassy or consulate of the United States in your country of residence.
+In 2025, the US State Department instructed embassies and consulates to briefly pause new student visa appointments while they expanded social media vetting for all student visa applicants.
+This pause has since been lifted, and student visa processing has now resumed, but be aware that sudden policy changes can occur in the application process.

 Students must show evidence of sufficient funds to pay tuition and support themselves in the country while studying.
 Additionally, some visa types (such as the J-1) require proof that you intend to return to your home country after completing your program.
-Once all the required documents are collected and the associated fees paid, a final compulsory interview in English will be set with an immigration official.
+Once all the required documents are collected and the associated fees paid, a final compulsory interview in English will be set up with an immigration official.
 If successful, a student visa will be issued.

 For more information about student exchange programs, partnerships, and grants or scholarships available, contact the prospective universities and the embassy or consulate of the United States in your country.